FedeDP/falco-website/content/en/docs/plugins/developers_guide.md

 #### `ss_plugin_t* plugin_init(char *config, int32_t* rc) [Required: yes]`

 This function passes plugin-level configuration to the plugin to create its plugin-level state.
 The plugin then returns a pointer to that state, as a `ss_plugin_t *` handle.
-The handle is never examined by the plugin framework and is never free()d.
+The handle is never examined by the plugin framework and is never freed.
 It is only provided as the argument to later API functions.

 When managing plugin-level state, keep the following in mind: